 Volan said he thought the Downtown Plan could be updated but he understood staff's hesitation to do so before working on UDO updates.
-He said he still had a problem with the concept of form-
+He said he still had a problem with the concept of formbased design guidelines, which he said needed to be defined before he could support the amendment.